mbinjavaid/graphxform/README.md

 #### Learning algorithm for finetuning options

 - `gumbeldore_config`: [dict] This is the config for the self-improvement part.
 We go through the options below but only explain how they are used in our setup.
-For a more general discussion, please see the SIL repository [https://github.com/grimmlab/gumbeldore](https://github.com/grimmlab/gumbeldore).
+For a more general discussion, please see the TASAR repository [https://github.com/grimmlab/step-and-reconsider/](https://github.com/grimmlab/step-and-reconsider/).
     - `num_trajectories_to_keep:` [int] Number of best designed molecules to keep, which are used for supervised training during finetuning.
+Default is 100.
     - `keep_intermediate_trajectories`: [bool] If this is `True`, all designed molecules encountered in the trie are considered, not only the leaves.
-This is not used in the paper and defaults to `False`.
     - `devices_for_workers`: List[str] Number of parallel workers and on which devices their models live.
 Defaults to `["cuda:0"] * 1`.
     - `destination_path`: [str] Path where the generated molecules after each epoch are stored (and then loaded from to use as training dataset).
         Defaults to `"./data/generated_molecules.pickle"`. **Note**: You need to manually delete this file if you want to start fresh in a new run.
     Otherwise, it will always only be updated.
     - `batch_size_per_worker`: [int] If you start from a single atom, keep at 1.
     - `batch_size_per_cpu_worker`: [int] Same as above.
 This value is used for workers whose models live on the CPU.
-    - `search_type`: [str] Keep at `'wor'` (sampling without replacement using stochastic beam search in multiple rounds).
+    - `search_type`: [str] Keep at `'tasar'` ("Take a step and reconsider": sampling without replacement using stochastic beam search, following the best solution for a number of steps, before considering alternatives).
     - `beam_width`: [int] Beam width for stochastic beam search.
-Defaults to 1024.
-Adjust to you hardware.
+Defaults to 16 for demonstration purposes.
+Value in paper is 512.
+    - `replan_steps`: [int] Needed for TASAR.
+Defines the 'step size', i.e. for how many actions the best solution should be followed before sampling unseen alternatives.
+Defaults to 12 (value used in paper), indicating that we resample solutions after every 3 atoms placed.
     - `num_rounds`: Union[int, Tuple[int, int]].
+(No longer used in the paper, only relevant for `search_type='wor'`).
 If it's a single integer, we sample for this many rounds exactly.
 If it's an (int, int)-tuple
       (as used in the paper), then we sample as long as it takes to obtain a new best molecule, but for a minimum of first entry rounds and a maximum of second entry rounds.
     - `deterministic`: [bool] Set to `True` to switch to deterministic beam seach.
 Not relevant for paper.
     - `nucleus_top_p`: [float] Top-p sampling nucleus size.
 Defaults to 1.0 (no nucleus sampling)